Modulus stabilization of modular flavor models in Jordan frame supergravity: Numerical Results

 \section{Numerical Results}

-We select some benchmark scenarios with various choices of $\tl{H}(\tau)$ and $\Phi(\tau,\bar{\tau})$ to calculate numerically the potential energies for all extrema and identify the global minimum.
+We select some benchmark scenarios with various choices of $\tl{H}(\tau)$ and $\Phi(\tau,\bar{\tau})$ to calculate numerically the potential energies of scalar potential (\ref{tauscalar:potential}) for all extrema and identify the global minimum.
 In our numerical results, blank regions in the fundamental domain correspond to those discarded nonphysical parameter points, whose potential energies exceed $M_P^4$.

 We would like to discuss several interesting scenarios: \bit \item Trivial superpotential, which amounts to $\tl{H}(\tau)=1$ in (\ref{superpotential}).

 In this case, the scalar potential is fully determined by the form of $\Phi(\tau,\bar{\tau})$ and $H(\tau)$.
 The behavior of the scalar potential is totally different from ordinary modulus stabilization studies with a non-trivial superpotential.
 As the scalar potential diverges at those parameter points that satisfy $H({\tau}_i)=0$, finite fixed points $\tau=i,\omega$ can not be local minimums except for the case $H(i)\neq 0$ (that is, $m=0$) or $H(\omega)\neq 0$ (that is, $n=0$).